This article has links to products and services we love, which we may make commission from.

 To drive in Scotland, you must be 17 years or above.

-To hire a car, you need to be 21 but any age below 25 incur extra charges from the hire companies and you must hold a full valid driver’s licence.
+To hire a car, you need to be 21, but any age below 25 incur extra charges from the hire companies, and you must hold a full valid driver’s licence.

-Most cars in Scotland are manual transmissions.
+Most cars in Scotland have manual transmissions.

-You can hire a car with GPS or hire this separately, however it can sometimes not work when you are in the wilds of the highlands.
+You can hire a car with GPS or hire this separately however it can sometimes not work when you are in the wilds of the highlands.

-Fuel is called petrol in Scotland not gas.
 There are two main types – unleaded (green) and diesel (black).

 Do not use the wrong one!
-Check with the rental office which fuel the car uses.
+Check with the rental office about which fuel the car uses.
 Some petrol pumps accept cards.
 Some make you go into the shop to pay.

-Petrol stations are dotted all over the country and fuel is a lot more expensive here than in the USA.
+Petrol stations are dotted all over the country, and fuel is a lot more expensive here than in the USA.
 The further north you go, the more expensive the petrol is.
 Petrol stations are not akin to gas stations in the USA.
 They are usually pretty limited for food.
 Toilets (restrooms) can be found at most bigger stations in the central belt of Scotland.

 If you are golfing and bringing luggage, good luck!
 UK cars are very compact compared to those in the US.